 About the American Pharmacists Association Foundation

 The APhA Foundation, a nonprofit organization based in Washington, D.C., is a trusted source of research demonstrating how pharmacists can improve health care.
-The APhA Foundation’s mission is to improve people’s health through pharmacists’ patient care services.
+The APhA Foundation’s mission is to improve health by inspiring philanthropy, research and innovation that advances pharmacists’ patient care services.
 The APhA Foundation is affiliated with the American Pharmacists Association, the national professional society of pharmacists in the U.S. For more information, please visit the APhA Foundation website www.aphafoundation.org.
 Follow the APhA Foundation on Twitter and Facebook for the latest updates.